-The library also serves as a conference room and eclectic meeting space for outside groups.
-“The library provides a wonderful venue for groups of 8 to 12,” states Marilyn Orsinger, Director of Facilities and Rentals.
+The library also serves as a conference room and eclectic meeting space for outside groups of up to 12 people.
 The library has a handsome wood conference table, a wall-mounted LED screen that is Bluetooth and HDMI enabled, WiFi access, and an adjoining kitchenette.
-Surrounded by inspiring books, with art galleries just beyond the door, a beautiful park outside, and restaurants within a few minutes’ walk, meetings take on a special feeling here.”
+Surrounded by inspiring books, with art galleries just beyond the door, a beautiful park outside, and restaurants within a few minutes’ walk, meetings take on a special feeling here!

 Contact us for more information about rentals.